CHAPTER 1: Basic Principles in Neuroanatomy

 Within the deep forebrain, structures that associate with the hypothalamus include the limbic system (Figure 16).
 The limbic system is recognized for its role in emotional and behavioral responses, and for connecting the unconscious roles of the brainstem with the conscious functions associated with the cerebral cortex.
 Structures that comprise the limbic system are the amygdala (regulate emotions such as fear), hippocampus (formation of new memories), fornix (episodic memory formation), mammillary bodies (recollective memories: recall memory from a past experience), cingulate gyrus (regulate pain and emotions; prediction of negative consequences) and parahippocampal gyrus (memory encoding and retrieval).
 As expected, injury to the limbic system would result in abnormal emotions (i.e. increase in anger, anxiety), lack of memory formation, encoding and retrieval), among other symptoms.

 The midbrain locates below the cerebral cortex, right between the forebrain and the hindbrain.
 It is part of the brainstem and is highly related to visual and auditory processing and ocular movements (Figure 17).
 Three main structures of the midbrain are the superior and inferior colliculi, the tectum, the tegmentum and the superior, middle and inferior cerebellar peduncles.
 Both, the superior and inferior colliculi serve as a stop station for visual and auditory information prior to its processing at the occipital and temporal lobes.
 The tectum is also located on the dorsal part of the midbrain, below the colliculi, and plays a role in visual and auditory reflexes.
 The tegmentum, located below the tectum associate with maintaining homeostatic and reflexive pathways for movement coordination and alertness, muscle tone and posture.
 The cerebellar peduncles connect the brainstem with the cerebrum and the cerebellum.
-Within the midbrain, the cerebral aqueduct serves as a conduit to transfer cerebrospinal fluid (CSF) from the third to the fourth ventricle, which are brain cavities that contain ependymal cells that produce and secrete CSF (CSF protects the brain by providing electrolytes and serving as a cushion to the brain and spinal cord: Figure X).
-Other deep strtuctures of the midbrain that are responsible for the control of body movements and contain large dopaminergic neurons are the red nucleus and the substantia nigra.
+Within the midbrain, the cerebral aqueduct serves as a conduit to transfer CSF from the third to the fourth ventricle, which provides electrolytes and serves as a cushion to the brain and spinal cord (Figure 18).
+Other deep structures of the midbrain that are responsible for the control of body movements and contain large dopaminergic neurons are the red nucleus and the substantia nigra.
 Damage to these structures result in tremors observed in patients with Parkinson’s disease.

 Finally, the medulla oblongata is directly connected to the spinal cord, and it is containing the main centers to regulate blood pressure, heartbeat, and respiration.
 In also controls vomiting, coughing, and swallowing.